LYK-love/LYK-love.github.io/source/_posts/Pipelined-CPU-Design.md

 Pipelining increases the processor instruction *throughput*—the number of instructions completed per unit of time—but it alsp increases the *latency* due to overhead in the control of the pipeline.

+# Organizing Processing into Stages

+Canonically, we have the following five steps to complete an instruction:

+1. **Fetch** the instruction: In this stage, the processor retrieves the next instruction to be  executed from memory.
+The program counter (PC) keeps track of the  current instruction address, and after fetching, the PC is updated to  point to the next instruction.
+2. **Decode** the instruction: figure out what we should do and read the data from the register file.
+3. **Execute** the instruction: use the arithmetic/logic unit (ALU) to compute a result, the effective address, or direction of the branch.
+4. **Memory**: For instructions that involve data memory access (load and store  instructions), this stage is used to **read from or write to memory**.
+Load  instructions read data from the calculated memory address into a  register, while store instructions write data from a register to the  calculated memory address.
+5. **Writeback** the instruction: (if required) write the result of the instruction to the register file.
+For arithmetic and logical instructions, this typically involves writing the result into a destination register.
+For load instructions, the data fetched from memory is written into a destination register.

+The processor loops indefinitely, performing these stages.
+Ideally, **each step is finished in one clock cycle**.

+(This five-stage model applies to most RISC ISAs, including RISC-V. For some CISC ISAs, they may use a simpler four-stage model.)

+# Single cycle CPU design

+In single cycle CPU design, for every instruction, the 5 stages should be executed sequentially.

+Since the CPU cycle time can't be changed after the CPU is produced, we must make it larger enough so that every single instruction can be executed in it.

+Therefore, the design of the CPU cycle time is limited by the [latency]() of the longest instructions.

+# Pipelined CPU design

+* The cycle time of a pipelined CPU design is the latency of its critical stage (the stage with the longest latency).
+* Theoretically the maximum CPI of a single-issue pipelined CPU design is 1.
+* However, pipelined CPU design introduces **hazards**.

+## Hazard

+Hazard is a dependency that causes the pipelines to stall.

+1. Data dependency: Dependency between two instructions occurs when source of a younger instruction is the destination of an older instruction.
+   * Solution: Forwarding the value from the older instruction to the younger instruction can hide or help thehazard.
+2. Control dependency: Dependency caused by waiting for the decision and target address of the branch instruction.
+   * Solution: Branch prediction.
+3. Structure dependency: Dependency caused by multiple instructions having conflicts in resources.

 # The Classic Five-Stage Pipeline for a RISC Processor